jrolfe777/personal-finance-starter/docs/workshop.md

 **(Wait for the AI to identify the issue and propose a fix.)**

 **Takeaway:** This is a critical part of the modern developer workflow.
 The developer's role evolves from pure code authoring to that of a senior reviewer and quality assurance lead.
 The AI does the heavy lifting of writing the code, and the developer uses their expertise to test, identify issues, and guide the AI to a correct and complete solution.
-This interactive debugging loop is far faster than traditional code-write-debug cycles.
+This interactive debugging loop is far faster than traditional code-write-debug cycles, and it is a durable investment in the long term quality of the code.

 ---